-The Newport plum is a small, ornamental tree that grows 15-20 feet (4.5-6 m.) tall and wide.
-They are hardy in zones 4-9.
-This plum’s popular attributes are its light pink to white flowers in spring and its deep purple colored foliage throughout the spring, summer and fall.
+The Newport plum is a small, ornamental tree that grows 15 to 20 feet (5-6 m.) tall and wide.
+They are hardy in zones 4 to 9.
+This plum’s popular attributes are its light pink to white flowers in spring and its deep purple colored foliage throughout the spring, summer, and fall.

 Depending on region, rose-pink Newport plum blooms appear all over the trees rounded canopy.
 These buds open to pale pink to white flowers.
 Newport plum blooms are especially important as nectar plants for early pollinators like the mason bee and monarch butterflies migrating north for summer breeding.

-After the blooms fade, Newport plum trees produce small 1-inch (2.5 cm.) diameter plum fruits.
-Because of these small fruits, Newport plum falls in to a group commonly known as cherry plum trees, and Newport plum is often referred to as Newport cherry plum.
-The fruit is attractive to birds, squirrels and other small mammals, but the tree is seldom bothered by deer.
+After the blooms fade, Newport plum trees produce small 1 inch (2.5 cm.) diameter plum fruits.
+Due to these small fruits, Newport plum falls into a group commonly known as cherry plum trees, and Newport plum is often referred to as Newport cherry plum.
+The fruit is attractive to birds, squirrels, and other small mammals, but the tree is seldom bothered by deer.

 Newport plum fruits can be eaten by humans as well.
 However, these trees are mostly grown as ornamentals for their aesthetic flowers and foliage.
 One specimen Newport plum in the landscape will not produce a lot of fruit anyway.